Still On The RoaD

 Dick Farina (guitar & vocal), Eric von Schmidt (guitar & vocal), Ethan Signer (vocal), Bob Dylan as Blind Boy Grunt (backup vocal & harmonica).

-Released on DICK FARINA AND Eric von Schmidt: DICK FARINA AND Eric von Schmidt, Folklore F-LEUT-7, 1964.
+Released on DICK FARINA AND Eric von Schmidt: DICK FARINA AND Eric von Schmidt, Folklore F-LEUT-7, 1964 and CD, Solano Records 1772, July 2007.

 Mono studio recording, 19 minutes.